 Ms Angela and Mr Lewis welcome you to Upper Primary in Block D and Block F with Years 3, 4, 5 and 6.

-Ms Liz supports our teachers and parents with teaching and learning while Mrs Tucker will be supporting student welfare this year.
+Ms Liz supports our teachers and parents with teaching and learning.

 Our teachers are highly qualified and very experienced both internationally and in the Middle East region.
 We are impressed by their knowledge, commitment to student learning, dedication and enthusiasm.